caos/boom/README.md

 Currently we include the following tools:

-- Ambassador
+- Ambassador Edge Stack
-- Cert-Manager
-  - Will be removed when the `Ambassador Edge Stack` reaches GA
 - Prometheus Operator
 - Grafana
 - logging-operator
 - kube-state-metrics
 - prometheus-node-exporter
+- loki
+- ArgoCD

 Upcoming tools:

-- Loki
-- ArgoCD
 - Flux

 ## How does it work